 Beau’s, one of our first clients, puts on an event that needs great bus service.
 It’s located in Vankleek Hill, a small town with little parking and few roads limiting its accessibility.
 Yet buses allow the event to grow without causing major issues that often come with popular events and drinking.

-Together we provided roundtrip transportation for Oktoberfest attendees.
+Together we provided roundtrip transportation for Beau's Oktoberfest attendees.
 We also had free shuttles between the parking plaza and the fairgrounds for guests who came with their own vehicles – making sure everyone could get on site.

 In total, we moved 4,550 people and ran 130 bus trips from Montreal, Ottawa, and Cornwall.

 STB volunteers were stationed at departure points with buses leaving between 10AM and 2PM.
 Alongside Beau’s helpful staff, we checked passengers in during that time.